-The West Wing houses a 24" reflecting telescope.
-This telescope's focal ratio is f/5, with a focal length of 274cm.
+The West Wing houses a 40" reflecting telescope.
+This telescope's focal ratio is f/3.6, with a focal length of 3,600 mm.
 The entire telescope weighs about one third of a ton.
 It is supported below the building by three concrete piers.

-How it works: The light from an object enters at one end of the telescope and travels the length of the tube where it is reflected off a 24" diameter parabolic mirror.
-The light then travels back in the opposite direction where it hits a secondary mirror near the end where the light first entered.
+How it works: The light from an object enters at one end of the telescope and travels the length of the tube where it is reflected off a 40" diameter parabolic mirror.
+The light then travels back in the opposite direction where it hits a tilted secondary mirror near the end where the light first entered.
 The secondary is set at an angle of 15º.
 The light is reflected from the secondary mirror to a diagonal tertiary mirror just outside the telescope tube, and is again reflected to the final direction through a coma-correcting lens stack and an eyepiece for use by the observer.

 The white dome houses a two-meter-long refractor.
 Attached to the side of the telescope are a spotting scope and a Telrad finder.
 A tracking motor moves the telescope to counteract the Earth's rotation, so that an object in the eyepiece will stay there over a period of time as the Earth moves.
 This telescope made its way to RFO from Dominican University in San Rafael.

 How it works: Light enters at one end of the telescope through an 8" piece of refracting glass which slightly bends the light.
 The light rays converge together at the opposite end of the telescope where a small 45º mirror directs the light out to an eyepiece.